KDProgramming2025/Trojan-Go-UI/README.md

 In this config the `trojan_api` will be running on port 10001\
 The `listen` block is for nodejs

-This config is assuming you have trojan-go running on port 10000 and have such config for the apache webserver:
+The above config is assuming you have trojan-go running on port 10000 and have such config for the apache webserver:
 ```
 <VirtualHost example.com:443>
 	ServerAdmin webmaster@localhost